Prep Time: 20 minutes

 - Sweet or hot paprika to garnish

-Make the bechamel sauce.
-Melt the 4 tablespoons of butter, add the 3 tablespoons of flour and cook until it is blond, about 3-4 minutes.
+4. Make the bechamel sauce: Melt the 4 tablespoons of butter, add the 3 tablespoons of flour and cook until it is blond, about 3-4 minutes.
 Add the lobster stock and stir well to combine.
 Let this come to a simmer, then slowly add the milk, stirring all the while.
 Let this come to a simmer, then add some salt and pepper to taste, then the nutmeg.
-Do not let this boil.
+It's very important not to let this boil.

-Remove the lobster and let it cool, then remove all the meat (don't forget the meat in the body!) and chop coarsely.
+5. Remove the lobster from the oven and let it cool.
+Then remove all the meat (don't forget the meat in the body!) and chop coarsely.

-Add the dry mustard and some salt to taste.
-The sauce should be pretty thick.
+9. Add the dry mustard and some salt to taste.

-When it is, add the lobster and mix well.
+10. When the sauce is thickened, add the lobster and mix well.

-Traditionally, you then fill the empty lobster shells with this mixture and brown in a 375 degree oven for a few minutes.
-You can of course eat the thermidor outside of the shells in little bowls, or over egg noodles.
-In either case sprinkle a little paprika over the top at service.
+11. Traditionally, you then fill the empty lobster shells with this mixture and brown in a 375 degree oven for a few minutes.
+You can, of course, eat the Thermidor outside of the shells in little bowls, or over egg noodles.
+In either case, sprinkle a little paprika over the top at service.

-This dish needs a big white wine.
+This dish is excellent with a big white wine.
 I'd recommend a California Chardonnay, a Spanish Albarino or a white Cotes du Rhone blend.